-Another difference between the groups is the average number of IEs at baseline and 12-months.
-While Group 1 reported lower baseline IEs (1.9 vs. 2.7 respectively), Group 2 had a bigger change from baseline.
+Another difference between the groups is the average number of IEs at baseline and 12 months.
+While group 1 reported lower baseline IEs (1.9 vs. 2.7, respectively), group 2 had a bigger change from baseline.
 This difference could due to the unblinded nature of the study.
-Alternatively, Group 2 had a larger BMI than Group 1 at baseline, possibly indicating a more sedentary lifestyle, which could lead to less leakage episodes.
+Alternatively, group 2 had a larger BMI than group 1 at baseline, possibly indicating a more sedentary lifestyle, which could lead to less leakage episodes.

-Additionally, many subjects met the MCID scores for the subjective SUI-related patient-reported outcome measures at 12-months.
-However, there are slight differences in the mean composite scores between groups, with Group 2 reporting decreased scores (over Group 1) at almost all timepoints.
-This could be due to a lower baseline value for Group 2; or also because this was an unblinded study, so subjects knew whether they received 1 or 2 CMRF treatments.
-Analysis of over 100 clinical trials showed a significant placebo effect in studies with continuous subjective outcomes, however little or no placebo effect for objective measures.
-Furthermore, based upon what is known about collagen restoration, and the CMRF system's proposed mechanism of action, including fibroblast activation and restoration of connective tissue of the lamina propria, a second CMRF treatment done at a later timepoint (e.g., 6 months vs. 6 weeks) may provide additional treatment benefits to women.
-A larger number of subjects, another study including a sham treatment group, a longer follow-up period, and/or a longer time between treatments may be necessary to determine the differences between one or two treatments and the optimal timing.
+Additionally, many subjects met the MCID scores for the subjective SUI-related patient-reported outcome measures at 12 months.
+However, there are slight differences in the mean composite scores between groups, with group 2 reporting decreased scores (over group 1) at almost all timepoints.
+This could be due to a lower baseline value for group 2 or also because this was an unblinded study, so subjects knew whether they received one or two CMRF treatments.
+Analysis of over 100 clinical trials showed a significant placebo effect in studies with continuous subjective outcomes, however, little or no placebo effect for objective measures.36 Furthermore, based upon what is known about collagen restoration and the CMRF system's proposed mechanism of action, including fibroblast activation and restoration of connective tissue of the lamina propria, a second CMRF treatment done at a later timepoint (e.g., six months vs. six weeks) may provide additional treatment benefits to women.
+A larger number of subjects, another study including a sham treatment group, a longer followup period, and/or a longer time between treatments may be necessary to determine the differences between one or two treatments and the optimal timing.

-Although there are data to indicate that other energy-based devices are providing benefit for SUI, no other clinical trials with a monopolar radiofrequency device have demonstrated a decrease in SUI symptoms as evaluated by objective measures (1-hour pad test and voiding diary) or a sustained benefit out to 12-months post-treatment.22, 36-39 Additionally, it should also be noted the CMRF system has a well-documented safety profile.
-Thousands of women have been treated globally for sexual dysfunction and data from these clinical trials reported only mild adverse events.
-Additionally, recent ovine studies have confirmed tissue temperatures that would result in cellular responses related to the observed clinical outcomes with no thermal damage to the vaginal tissue following multiple pulses in the same area (Viveve internal data).
+Although there are data to indicate that other energy-based devices are providing benefit for SUI, no other clinical trials with a monopolar radiofrequency device have demonstrated a decrease in SUI symptoms as evaluated by objective measures (one-hour pad test and voiding diary) or a sustained benefit out to 12 months post-treatment. ^{22,37-40} Additionally, it should be noted the CMRF system has a well-documented safety profile.
+Thousands of women have been treated globally for sexual dysfunction and data from these clinical trials reported only mild adverse events. ^{26,33,34} Furthermore, recent ovine studies have confirmed tissue temperatures that would result in cellular responses related to the observed clinical outcomes with no thermal damage to the vaginal tissue following multiple pulses in the same area (Viveve internal data).